pgroonga/pgroonga.github.io/how-to/postgrest.md

 ## Using Keyword Auto Complete

-PGroonga has features to implement auto complete which is explained in [this how to section](https://pgroonga.github.io/how-to/auto-complete.html).
+PGroonga has features to implement auto complete which is explained in [the auto complete how to section][auto-complete].

 Here we will explor how to implement this using PostgREST and just a simple html with JavaScript.